Who is Elizabeth Rago?

 I was looking for an element of support that nobody was really talking about in typical lifestyle publications.

-Of course, life continues to throw stress at our family, but what’s changed is our response to the mania.
-And while I can’t make the insanity of life go away, I can lift other women up who are going through hell and give them a glimpse of hope through a launch-pad of positive resources.
+Of course, life continues to throw stress at me, but what’s changed is my response to the mania.
+And while I can’t make the insanity of life go away, I can encourage other women who are going through hell and give them a glimpse of hope through a launch pad of positive professional resources.